poiyomi/PoiyomiDocs/docs/color-and-normals/main.md

 ---
 sidebar_position: 1
-title: Main
+title: Color & Normals
-hide_title: true
+description: The fundamental features of your Material in Poiyomi Shaders, including the Base Color, Main Texture, and Normal Mapping.
+keywords: [main, texture, normals, map, color, alpha, poiyomi, shader, unity]
 ---
 import PoiVideo from '@site/src/components/PoiVideo'

-# Color & Normals

 The **Color & Normals** section defines fundamental attributes of a material, including most options that affect the Base Color and per-pixel Normals of the material.